 After 24 months, it’s still usable.
 Because the icing colours never expire.
 But they might lose the intensity of pigment over time.
 After 2 years, you’ll have to use more to dye your icing.

 Do Wilton Gel Food Colours Expire?

 No, the Wilton gel food colorings do not expire.
-Gel-based colours are more stable than liquid, which means that they’re easier to mix into icing.
+Gel-based colors are more stable than liquid, which means that they’re easier to mix into icing.
 This makes them a great choice for cake decorating and other applications.

 Like where you need your icing to hold up well under high humidity conditions.

 Because gel-based colours resist moisture better than liquid ones, they can be used in a variety of ways besides just icing—you could use them as paint or even on paper!

 Wilton offers both gel-based and liquid-based icings in their products.
 Gel-based icings typically have a much longer shelf life than liquid ones.
 They’ll last up to two years!

 Liquid icings tend to fade sooner than their gel counterparts due to exposure to sunlight.
 Because sunlight causes discoloration.
 So store them in a dark and cool place.

 How Much Wilton Icing Color Do You Need?